University of Northampton

 The University of Northampton (UON) is one of the youngest universities in the UK, but is one of the few universities to be ranked Gold in the Teaching Excellence Framework (TEF).
 They have won multiple awards for their work in the area of social impact, being the first university in the UK to be named as Changemaker Campus in 2012.

-I have been asked to create something bold because of the very colourful brand identity, so I let creativity stretch the guidelines boundaries, with a “No fear” approach.
-I had to think outside the box stretching the guidelines at the limit of they boundaries to transform the already known in something outstanding.
-I started to review the old website in order to understand what was working and what needed to be changed.
+I have been asked to create something bold because of the very colourful brand identity, so I had to think outside the box stretching the guidelines at the limit of they boundaries to transform the already known in something outstanding.
+I started reviewing the old website in order to understand what was working and what needed to be changed.
 I also wanted to do research across other university websites attuning with the competitors, and amongst users in order to better understand their needs and expectations.
-Due to timeframes and budget, we opted for two different approaches: predictive (phase 1) and adaptive (phase 2).
+Due to timeframe and budget, we opted for two different approaches: predictive (phase 1) and adaptive (phase 2).